stephen-j-hunt/teWorkspace/README.md

 ## 14-Week Syllabus

-The table below lists the Topics for each day as well as **the Sections and Units to be completed before each day's lecture**, including quizzes and tutorials if present.
+The table below lists the Topics for each day as well as **_the Sections and Units to be completed before each day's lecture, including quizzes and tutorials if present_**.

 <table>
     <tbody>